BenjaminLam9838/LiAirCell_HumidityControl/README.md

 cd LiAirCell_HumidityControl
 ```

-Create a virtual environment and install the dependencies:
+Create a virtual environment and install the dependencies.
+App built on Python 3.9.13 [pyFirmata has issues in 3.11 [1]](#[1]-pyFirmata-has-issues-in-3.11)
 ```bash
 python3.9 -m venv .venv
 source .venv/bin/activate